TickleThePanda/RenderHack-ExampleBot/README.md

 This file will automatically be loaded on start and the bot instance passed in once conected.

 For available functions see: https://www.npmjs.com/package/slackbots#methods

+*Note:* You can disable files from being loaded by renaming them to start with a `.` E.g. `countdown.js` would become `.countdown.js`.
+It is recommended to do this with the example files once you are confident your bot it working.